SIXwishlist/PowerDNS-API/README.md

 PowerDNS HTTP API is a HTTP API for PowerDNS, Simple and Lightweight.

-The api only needs PHP 5.3+ and MySQL.
+The API only needs PHP 5.3+ and MySQL.
 Compatible with SolusVM Client ID.

 Upload the files to "/var/www/html/api/" and edit the "config.php" with your PowerDNS MySQL Details.
 If you are using SolusVM, you can find your PowerDNS Details in Configuration > PowerDNS.